Traffic Gateway - Next Generation

 Our wonderful Cinegy Professional Services team is always ready to help with installing and running it.

-So, what may help you deciding which approach to take – standalone Cinegy Traffic Gateway or enterprise orchestration system with Cinegy Traffic Gateway modules?
+So, what may help you decide which approach to take – standalone Cinegy Traffic Gateway or enterprise orchestration system with Cinegy Traffic Gateway modules?

-Installation size – Cinegy Traffic Gateway is the most suitable for the small and medium size installations.
-When the number of broadcast channels grow there is a limit when operator can conveniently control and maintain them within the simple system.
-Apache Airflow can help you keeping a large number of channels under your control without enormous efforts.
+Installation size – Cinegy Traffic Gateway is the most suitable for small and medium-sized installations.
+When the number of broadcast channels grows, there is a limit when an operator can conveniently control and maintain within a simple system.
+Apache Airflow can help you keep a large number of channels under your control without enormous effort.

-Business logic – in case your workflow involves several 3rd party systems and complex decision making during the playlist creation it worth considering Apache Airflow path to keep an eye on all processing steps on the go.
+Business logic – in case your workflow involves several 3rd party systems and complex decision-making during the playlist creation, it’s worth considering the Apache Airflow path to keep an eye on all processing steps on the go.

 Complexity – define your goals.
-Either you are under time pressure and should be running ASAP or you are ready to spend some of your precious time planning and implementing large system with custom integrations that should work flawlessly under heavy load.
+Either you are under time pressure and should be running ASAP, or you are ready to spend some of your precious time planning and implementing a large system with custom integrations that should work flawlessly under heavy load.

 Redundancy – Cinegy Traffic Gateway will happily get you through most of the workflows and some basic failures.
-Although in case you expect the system to self-diagnosis and self-healing when possible – consider designing your system with the help of our Professional Services team and Apache Airflow as a background.
+Although in case you expect the system to self-diagnose and self-healing when possible, consider designing your system with the help of our Professional Services team and Apache Airflow as a background.

-Now you have enough information to plan your next steps with Cinegy products and specifically Cinegy Traffic Gateway for your next small and large scale projects.
-In case of any doubt, please feel free to contact our Professional Services team to help you reaching your valuable goals in the most efficient way.
+Now you have enough information to plan your next steps with Cinegy products and specifically Cinegy Traffic Gateway for your next small and large-scale projects.
+In case of any doubt, please feel free to contact our Professional Services team to help you reach your valuable goals most efficiently.